vbousquet/vpx_lightmapper/README.md

 [Visual Pinball X](https://github.com/vpinball/vpinball) is a game engine dedicated to pinball game simulation.
 It is a great tool which has allowed a whole community to grow and produce incredible pinball tables ([VPForums](https://www.vpforums.com), [VPUniverse](https://www.vpuniverse.com), [Orbitalpin](https://www.orbitalpin.com), [Pinball Nirvana](https://www.pinballnirvana.com), [VPDB](https://www.vpdb.io), [PinSimDB](https://www.pinsimdb.org),...).
 For the graphic part, it includes a nice realtime rendering engine which allows great visual results.

-To obtain the best visuals, table creators may choose to precompute part of the rendering of their table in a more advanced offline renderer like [Blender](www.blender.org), a.k.a. "baking" the rendering.
+To obtain the best visuals, table creators may choose to precompute parts of the rendering of their table in a more advanced offline renderer like [Blender](www.blender.org), a.k.a. "baking" the rendering.
 This works especially nicely for pinball games since the game is played from a fixed point of view, allowing to efficently bake view dependent lighting effects.

 The visual quality of a pinball simulation is also tighlty linked to the rendering of the many (up to hundred) lights that are used in a pinball.
 The texture baking approach can be extended regarding precomputing the effect of lighting by using "light maps", that is to say models with precomputed textures storing the effect of lights.
 These models are a shell around the table objects, with texture storing the lighting.
 When playing the pinball table, they are renderered by adding the lights contribution to the base model.